JWT Decoder

 - What is a JWT?

-- JWT (JSON Web Token) is an open standard (RFC 7519) for securely transmitting information as a JSON object.
+- JWT (JSON Web Token) is an open standard (RFC 7519) for securely transmitting information JSON object.
 It consists of three parts separated by dots: a Header (algorithm), a Payload (claims), and a Signature.
 JWTs are commonly used for authentication and API authorization.

 - Is it safe to paste my JWT here?

 - Yes.
 This tool runs entirely in your browser — no data is sent to any server.
-That said, treat JWTs like passwords: avoid pasting production tokens from sensitive systems into public tools as a general best practice.
+That said, treat JWTs like passwords: avoid pasting production tokens from sensitive systems into public tools general best practice.
 Use test tokens for debugging.

 - Can this verify the JWT signature?